google/pytype/pytype/tools/analyze_project/README.md

 ### Prerequisites
 `pytype-all` depends on [importlab](https://github.com/google/importlab) for dependency analysis.
-It also requires `pytype` itself to be installed and available in $PATH, and [typeshed](https://github.com/python/typeshed) to be locally available.
+It also requires `pytype` itself to be installed and available in $PATH.
+Pytype comes with its own copy of [typeshed](https://github.com/python/typeshed), but there is also an option to use an external local installation.

 * `importlab`: Needs to be installed (via its `setup.py`)
 * `pytype`: Needs to be installed (via its `setup.py`) and in $PATH
-* `typeshed`: Needs to be checked out from git, and pointed to via the `TYPESHED_HOME` environment variable, or via the `--typeshed_location` argument
+* `typeshed`: (Optional) Can be checked out from git, and pointed to via the `TYPESHED_HOME` environment variable

 If the target python version (the version of the code being analyzed) does not match the version of python being used to run `pytype-all` it will require (at